THE LIFE CYCLE OF STARS

 So, due to nuclear fusion processes, stars are able to maintain their

-Our Sun is ~4.5 billion years old and around
+Our Sun is ~4.5 billion years old

 half-way through its stable main sequence star stage.